victal/ulp/README.md

 ## TODO

-* Publish package to PyPI
-* Finish 'Copy to Clipboard' (deal with error dependencies)
-* Add a 'Command mode' similar to fpp
 * Add a 'filter' option within the UI
 * Add an example image/gif in this readme
 * Tidy up - clean up code, ad a --help, tests and clean up code